 Imprinting isn't necessarily good or bad, and we all experience it to some extent; however, it has a stronger effect on some people.
 Again, this isn't necessarily bad, but it can impact how you think, feel, and behave.
 As a result, understanding how it affects you can help you lead a happy and healthy life.
 It could also help you sort through some unhealthy behaviors or areas in which you feel stuck.

 Imprinting is important for raising the young, as it encourages them to follow their parents.
 This is referred to as "filial imprinting."
 For example, in the wild, animals learn to hunt while watching their parents hunt.
 In humans, babies learn to speak by mimicking their parents' speech.
 Many birds "sing" by imitating those around them.
 All of these behaviors, in turn, allow animals to become in touch with their instincts as an intrinsic form of learning.
-This form of learning establishes and reinforces the norms and expectations set for them by the members of their species and the environment in which they are raised.

 One's true parents are not necessary for learning.
 When birds are orphaned, they can learn to fly by imprinting on microlight aircraft, which can guide them in the necessary migration patterns.
 Of course, the aircraft is not their parent or even a living being, but the same natural tendency to follow occurs.
 Sometimes animals can even come to believe they are a different species.
 For example, a cat might influence a dog if its mother has died, or a duck might influence a human who has raised them.

 An integral characteristic of imprinting is that it occurs at a specific point in someone's life, usually beginning the moment they are born.
 This period varies between species, ranging from within a day or so after birth to almost the first few years of their life.
 Once someone leaves this time frame, they will no longer be able to imprint.